-Saint Xavier University accepts the Illinois Seal of Biliteracy and as equivalent to two (2) years of introductory college-level foreign language coursework (101-104) taken during high school.
+Saint Xavier University accepts the Illinois Seal of Biliteracy and as equivalent to two (2) years or (12 semester hours) of introductory college-level foreign language coursework (101-104) taken during high school.
 The high school transcript must indicate the student will be receiving or has received the State Seal of Biliteracy.
-Students enrolled at Saint Xavier University must request course credit for their seal through the Office of Records and Advising within three (3) academic years after graduating from high school as noted in the State of Illinois House Bill 4330.
+Students enrolled at Saint Xavier University must request course credit for their seal through the Office of Records and Registration within three (3) academic years after graduating from high school as noted in the State of Illinois House Bill 4330.